joonasmmp/joonasmmp.github.io/content/kurssit/ena03tehtavat/pakohuone1.md

   ["hamlet"],
   ["blackfriars"],
   ["church"],
-  ["elizabeth", "queen elizabeth", "elizabeth I", "queen elizabeth I"], ["stratford-on-avon", "stratford on avon", "stratford", "where shakespeare was buried", "shakespeare's burial place", "the place where shakespeare was buried", "place where shakespeare was buried"], ["3"],
+  ["elizabeth", "queen elizabeth", "elizabeth i", "queen elizabeth i"], ["stratford-on-avon", "stratford on avon", "stratford", "where shakespeare was buried", "shakespeare's burial place", "the place where shakespeare was buried", "place where shakespeare was buried"], ["3"],
 ];